MCP Server

 <summary>Other clients</summary>

-The Archera MCP server works with any client that supports OAuth and Streamable HTTP.
-Use `https://architect.archera.ai/mcp` as the server URL in your client's MCP configuration.
+The Archera MCP server works with clients that support Streamable HTTP, OAuth Authorization Code with PKCE, and Dynamic Client Registration.
+Use `https://mcp.archera.ai/mcp` as the server URL in your client's MCP configuration.

 </details>